-Permits not purchased by successful applicants by August 1, may be sold to non-selected applicants on a first-come, first-served basis.
-The Department will announce when the remaining tags will be available.
+Permits not purchased by successful applicants by August 1 may be sold to non-selected applicants at the discretion of the Department.
+The Department will announce in mid-August when and how the remaining tags will be available.
 To ensure you receive the announcement, keep your email address updated in your profile.